 msobjdump

-This tool is used to parse and decompress the executable and linkable format (ELF) files generated by Kernel direct scheduling projects (NPU mode) and standard custom operator projects and simple custom operator projects, and display the result information in a readable format, helping developers obtain the kernel file information.
+This tool is used to parse and decompress the executable and linkable format (ELF) files generated after operator build in kernel launch projects (NPU mode) and standard custom operator projects, as well as simple custom operator projects.
+It displays the results in a readable format, helping you obtain kernel file information.

-• The ELF file is a file format used for binary files, executable files, object code, shared libraries, and core dumps, such as *.a and *.so files.
-The ELF file structure is as follows:
+• ELF is a file format used for binary files, executable files, object code, shared libraries, and core dumps, such as *.a and *.so files.
+An ELF file typically consists of the following parts:

 • ELF header: describes the structure of the entire file, including the file type, machine type, and version number.